jluebbe/DistroKit/doc/hardware_v7a_riot.rst

 Boot Media
 ----------
-Use the image ``platform-v7a/images/riotboard.hdimg`` and copy it onto your SD card.
+Use the image ``platform-v7a/images/riotboard.hdimg`` and write it to your SD card.

 Set the DIP switches (SW1) accordingly to boot from a full-size SD card (J6 on the bottom) or a Micro SD card (J7 on top):